Reinoptland/developer-resources/src/PLAN.md

 STEPS:

 - X hardcode state
-- Create component
+- X Create component
+- Get selector to run
-- Build a selector (export it)
+  - X Build a selector (export it)
-  - gather data (console.log state)
-- Import the selector
+  - X Import the selector
-- Use selector in component
+  - X Use selector in component
+- X gather data (console.log state)
+- X Return data from the selector
 - map over the array of developers in your component

 # Later, Day 3